2025 Los Angeles Rams season: Week 10: at San Francisco 49ers

-The Rams raced to a 21-point first half lead and never trailed as they dealt the host 49ers their first NFC West loss of the season while avenging L.A.'s overtime loss to San Francisco five weeks earlier.
-Quarterback Matthew Stafford surpassed 400 career touchdown passes (402) with scoring throws to four different receivers, and becoming the first quarterback in NFL history to have four TD passes with no interceptions in three consecutive games.
-Receiving the opening kickoff, the Rams marched 64 yards in 10 plays capped off by a 2-yard touchdown run by running back Kyren Williams.
-After the defense forced the 49ers to punt, Los Angeles scored again on wide receiver Puka Nacua's 22-yard TD reception to finish a 7-play drive that covered 86 yards.
-On San Francisco's second offensive possession, L.A. linebacker Nate Landman punched out the ball from the hands of 49ers wideout Jauan Jennings, which was then recovered by safety Kamren Kinchens, who returned the fumble 13 yards to the Rams' 41-yard line.
-Nine plays later, Stafford found tight end Davis Allen from four yards out to put Los Angeles up 21-0.
-After San Francisco closed the gap 21-14 early in the third period, Los Angeles responded with a 2-yard TD pass from Stafford to wide receiver Davante Adams (six receptions, 77 yards), as both continued to lead the NFL in TD passes (Stafford, 25) and TD receptions (Adams, 9).
-In the fourth quarter, Williams (14 carries, 73 yards) scored a second touchdown run and (following an interception by L.A. cornerback Emmanuel Forbes, Stafford added a final TD pass with a 16-yard score to tight end Colby Parkinson.
-On defense, Landman, fellow linebacker Omar Speights, and safety Quentin Lake all led the team with 11 tackles each as the Los Angeles recorded its first NFC West Division victory of the season.
-As the Rams improved to 7-2, head coach Sean McVay also became the franchise's all-time leader in games coached (154).
+The Rams raced to a 21-point first half lead and never trailed as they dealt the host 49ers their first NFC West loss of the season while avenging their overtime loss to San Francisco five weeks earlier.
+Quarterback Matthew Stafford surpassed 400 career touchdown passes (402) with scoring throws to four different receivers while becoming the first quarterback in NFL history to have four touchdown passes with no interceptions in three consecutive games.
+Receiving the opening kickoff, the Rams marched 64 yards in 10 plays and finished the drive with a 2-yard touchdown run by running back Kyren Williams.
+After the defense forced the 49ers to punt, Los Angeles scored again on wide receiver Puka Nacua's 22-yard touchdown reception to complete a 7-play drive that covered 86 yards.
+On San Francisco's second offensive possession, Nate Landman punched out the ball from the hands of 49ers wideout Jauan Jennings, which was then recovered by safety Kamren Kinchens, who returned the fumble 13 yards to the Rams' 41-yard line.
+Nine plays later, Stafford found tight end Davis Allen from four yards out to put Los Angeles up 21–0.
+After San Francisco closed the gap 21–14 early in the third period, Los Angeles responded with a 2-yard touchdown pass from Stafford to wide receiver Davante Adams (six receptions, 77 yards), as both continued to lead the NFL in touchdown passes (Stafford, 25) and touchdown receptions (Adams, 9).
+In the fourth quarter, Williams (14 carries, 73 yards) scored a second touchdown run and following an interception by Los Angeles cornerback Emmanuel Forbes, Stafford added a final touchdown pass with a 16-yard score to tight end Colby Parkinson.
+On defense, Landman, Omar Speights, and safety Quentin Lake all led the team with 11 tackles each as the Los Angeles recorded its first division victory of the season.
+As the Rams improved to 7–2, head coach Sean McVay also became the franchise's all-time leader in games coached (154).